nijdarshan/gitlab-security-scans/README.md

 ---

-## Introduction

-This project integrates GitLab security scanning tools to ensure **vulnerable code** and **secrets** are never executed or deployed into any environment.
-By setting up a series of **security scan jobs** and **customized checks** in the CI/CD pipeline, we effectively prevent unsafe code from progressing beyond the development phase.
+Never Ever Run Unsafe Code (NERUC) integrates GitLab security scanning tools to ensure **vulnerable code** and **secrets** are never executed or deployed into any environment.
+By setting up a series of **security scan jobs** and **customized checks** in the CI/CD pipeline, it effectively prevents unsafe code from ever being executed even in the development phase.
 The diagram above illustrates how this process works.

 - **Key objective**: Prevent deployment of insecure code that contains vulnerabilities or secrets.
 - **Tools used**: GitLab SAST (Static Application Security Testing), secret detection, Semgrep, Brakeman, and more.